BloomTechBackend/bd-java-lambda-expressions-code-along-starter/README.md

 ## Set Up

 - Clone this repo and open it's project folder in IntelliJ.
+The project should build successfully as is.